vree-sdk/documentation/docs/vree-settings.md

 ## Server Camera Configuration

 **Server Camera**
 Prefab created on the head bone of a player.
-This camera displays the player's first-person view in the [VRee User Interface](user-interface.md).
+This camera renders the player's first-person view in the [VRee User Interface](user-interface.md).

 ## Local Server Player